hatlabs/sh-esp32/pages/hardware.md

    This area can be used for your custom modifications.

 10. **Additional voltage output**:
-    NOTE: the labeling of these six pads is misleading.
-The top three are all GND, and the bottom three are all 3.3V.
+    Use these pads to get additional GND and 3.3V voltage output for any modifications you need.
-    Ignore the lines silkscreened around the pads.
+    Note that despite what the silkscreen might suggest, the top three pins are all GND and the bottom three are all 3.3V.

 11. **GPIO header**:
     The GPIO header provides connections to all GPIO pins available on the ESP32 module.